sax/rails-dtrace/README.md

 * `arg0` - Unique identifier of notification - String
 * `arg1` - Stringified hash of notification payload - String
+* `arg2` - 0 - This is for seamless compatibility with older Rails - Integer

 The following dtrace command can be used, as an example: